 Water Bottle

 Bringing a reusable water bottle on your trip to Costa Rica is an excellent way to stay hydrated while also reducing waste.
-Many hotels and restaurants in Costa Rica offer water refill stations, so you can easily refill your water bottle with clean filtered water throughout the day.
+Many hotels and restaurants in Costa Rica offer water refill stations, so you can easily refill your own water bottle with clean filtered water throughout the day.

 Power Bank